 Note: this handbook supplements the UGS handbook and focuses on day-to-day aspects within the department.
-All terms, forms timelines of UGS still apply and are not repeated in the document.

-Visit UGS website to know what forms to fill at what time and what deadlines need to be met.
+All terms, forms and timelines from the FIU University Graduate School (UGS) still apply and are not repeated in the document.
+Visit the UGS website (https://gradschool.fiu.edu/) to know what forms to fill at what time and what deadlines need to be met.